ncatlab/nlab-content/pages/1612.md

 In the description of 2-dimensional [[conformal field theory]] in the [[FFRS-formalism]] it is manifestly this kind of modular diagram that encodes the torus partition function of the CFT.
 This explains the relevance of modular tensor categories in the description of [[conformal field theory]].

-Since 2-dimensional conformal field theory is related by [[quantum holography]] to 3-dimensional [[TQFT]], modular tensor categories also play a role there, which was in fact understood before the full application in conformal field theory was: in the [[Reshetikhin-Turaev model]].
+Since 2-dimensional conformal field theory is related by a [[holographic principle]] to 3-dimensional [[TQFT]], modular tensor categories also play a role there, which was in fact understood before the full application in conformal field theory was: in the [[Reshetikhin-Turaev model]].

 ## Definition ##